Before you buy something in a brick-and-mortar store, you interact with it. You test drive cars, you touch blankets, you smell candles.

-The following tests and studies will inspire you to test your own product photos and unlock their hidden persuasive power.
+The following insights, experiments, and studies will inspire you to test product images and unlock their hidden persuasive power.

 Karl Gilis of AGConsult is a usability and conversion optimization expert.
 That means he conducts a lot of user testing and usability research to better understand buyers and how they shop online.

-Take Tattly for example.
-Here’s a “Mixed Emotions Club” temporary tattoo:
+Take Tattly, for example.
+Here’s a toadstool temporary tattoo:

-You’ll see along the right that the product is 2’’x2’’.
-Break out your tape measure, hold it up to your arm and voila.
-But why complicate things, why create extra work for your potential buyers?
+You’ll see along the right that the product is two inches by three inches.
+But it’s complicated to break out a tape measure and hold it up to your arm.
 That’s what’s known as friction.

 Karl also shared the number one mistake he sees people making when it comes to ecommerce product photography: showing happy people in every image.

-You see, back in 1993, Murphy and Zajonc conducted a study.
+Back in 1993, researchers Murphy and Zajonc conducted a study.
 They showed subliminal smiling and frowning faces to participants.
 Participants exposed to the smiling faces evaluated the associated stimuli more positively than participants exposed to the frowning faces.

 So, basically, show a picture of a smiling person and your product will be viewed more favorably.

-Somewhere along the line, that study morphed into a best practice in ecommerce.
-All product photos shall contain a smiling face.
-Hey, it worked for Basecamp, right?
+Somewhere along the line, that study morphed into a best practice in ecommerce: All product photos shall contain a smiling face.

 Instead of showing a smiling person, allow the visitors to picture themselves in the scenario.
-Ratio Coffee does a great job of this:
+Coffee brand Ratio does a great job of this:

-You’ll notice that you can actually flip between different kitchen styles (e.g. modern, contemporary, traditional), depending on your interior design preferences:
+You’ll notice you can actually flip between different kitchen styles (e.g., modern, contemporary, traditional), depending on your interior design preferences:

 Not only are there no smiling faces around, but Ratio makes it even easier to picture yourself, well, in the picture by allowing you to choose the kitchen design that best matches your own: